mpatacchiola/blog/_posts/2017-03-14-dissecting-reinforcement-learning-6.markdown

 ![Reinforcement Learning Atari problems]({{site.baseurl}}/images/reinforcement_learning_applications_hard_problems_atari.png){:class="img-responsive"}

 If you played with the [2600 Atari games](https://en.wikipedia.org/wiki/List_of_Atari_2600_games) you may have noticed that some of them are really hard.
 How can an algorithm play those games?
 Well, we can cheat.
 If the game can be reduced to a limited set of features, it is possible to use model based reinforcement learning to solve it.
 However most of the time the reward function and the transition matrix are unknown.
-In this cases the only solution is to use the **raw coulour image** as **state space**.
+In these cases the only solution is to use the **raw coulour image** as **state space**.
 The state space represented by a raw image is extremely large.
 There is no point in using a lookup table for such a big space because most of the states will remain unvisited.
 We should use an approximator which can describe with a reduced set of parameters the state space.
 Soon I will show you how **deep reinforcement learning** can use neural networks to master this kind of problems.

 Conclusions